EPA attorney's role and responsibilities

 - consent to experimental surgery other than life-saving surgery

-If the donor is mentally capable, an attorney must provide written notice to the donor of their desire to resign from the role.
-If the donor is mentally incapable, the attorney must lodge notice at the nearest Family Court.
+If the donor is mentally capable, you must provide written notice to the donor of your desire to resign from the role.
+If the donor is mentally incapable, you must lodge notice at the nearest Family Court.